-Yes, cats sometimes need baths too.
+Yes, cats sometimes need baths, too.
 While you probably won’t be bathing your cat as often as you would a dog who goes out and rolls in the mud, you should still be prepared by stocking up on bathing supplies.
-When bathing a cat, you want a shampoo formulated for pets rather than a human version.
-Pet shampoos won’t dry out your kitty’s skin and coat like human shampoo.
+When bathing a cat, you need a shampoo formulated for pets and should avoid formulas for humans.
+Pet shampoos don’t dry out your kitty’s skin and coat like human shampoo.

 Hepper Colloidal Oatmeal Pet Shampoo is a pH-balanced option made with natural ingredients.
-The oatmeal helps keep your cat’s skin and coat moisturized as it cleans.
+The oatmeal keeps your cat’s skin and coat moisturized as it cleans.
 Hepper’s soap-free shampoo is made in the USA and has a pleasant cucumber and aloe scent.

 - Our Pick: Frisco Cat and Dog Pin Bristle Brush

-A sturdy brush is one of the most important grooming supplies for your cat.
+A sturdy brush is one of your cat’s most essential grooming supplies.
 If your cat has long hair, you’ll probably use the brush daily to keep their coat tangle-free.
 Short-haired kitties don’t need to be brushed as frequently, but the activity is an excellent way to bond with your cat while reducing the amount of shedding.

-The Frisco Cat and Dog Pin Bristle Brush is a good all-around option because it features brush types that work for long and short coats.
-This brush is gentle and easy to use, although it doesn’t have a self-cleaning feature.
+The Frisco Cat and Dog Pin Bristle Brush is an excellent all-around model because it has bristles that work for long and short coats.
+The brush is gentle and easy to use, but it doesn’t have a self-cleaning feature.

 3. Nail Clippers

 - Our Pick: JW Pet Gripsoft Cat Nail Clippers